sandeepmukherjee/calltrace/README.md

 The first field is the timestamp.
 The second field the thread ID in hex.
-In this example, there's only one thread (main thread), but ftrace works with multithreaded programs as well.
+In this example, there's only one thread (main thread), but calltrace works with multithreaded programs as well.
 The next field shows whether the function is being entered (-->) or exited (<--) .
 The number of spaces show the level of call stack,